 Yoshiko Uchida, Sherry Garland, Paul Yee, Keiko Narahashi, Mitali Perkins

 More Multicultural Resources

-Celebrating Diversity: A Multicultural Resource by Luther B. Clegg, Etta Miller, and William Vanderhoof, Jr., is organized around the school year and contains a variety of infomation for the teacher. $33.
-(Delmar Publishers, 1995; 347-7707).
+Celebrating Diversity: A Multicultural Resource by Luther B. Clegg, Etta Miller, and William Vanderhoof, Jr., is organized around the school year and contains a variety of information for the teacher. $33.
+(Delmar Publishers, 1995; 347-7707)